rstropek/2023-24-2nd/homeworks/2023-09-ServiceFeeCalculator/readme.md

 `RepairJob` must also include an `abstract` method `public abstract decimal CalculateFee();`.

 Create derived classes `BasicRepairJob`, `RegularRepairJob` and `ComplexRepairJob` that inherit from `RepairJob`.
 They must implement the `CalculateFee()` method according to the rules described above.

-Write a console app for calculating the fee of a job:

-* Ask the user for all necessary data (e.g. type of repair job, description, start and end date and time, etc.)
-* Create an instance of the appropriate class
-* Call `CalculateFee()` and print the result to the console

 **Tipp**: Take a look at [this code sample](https://dotnetfiddle.net/UPxCVi) to learn how to calculate the number of hours between two `DateTime` values.